-Progress in Design and Technology is demonstrated through regularly reviewing and scrutinising children’s work, in accordance with the school's assessment policy to ensure that progression of skills is taking place.
+Progress in Design and Technology is demonstrated through regularly reviewing and monitoring of children’s work, in accordance with the school's assessment policy to ensure that progression of skills is taking place.
 Namely through:

-Observing how they perform in lesson or during a learning walk.
+- Observing how they perform in lessons or during a learning walk.

-The Design and Technology curriculum will contribute to children’s personal development in creativity, independence, judgement and self-reflection.
+The DT curriculum will contribute to children’s personal development in creativity, independence, judgement and self-reflection.
 This would be seen in them being able to talk confidently about their work, and sharing their work with others.

 Progress will be shown through outcomes and through the important record of the process leading to them.

 As a school we are currently working towards a Thinking School Accreditation.
 We are working hard to embed a whole school approach resulting in a common language and framework which enable children to talk explicitly about thinking and to understand there are different kinds of thinking.
 We have introduced eight thinking maps which are used to help children organise their thinking, whether it be in story planning, classifying and sorting information, understanding relationships or considering cause and effect.
 Alongside the Thinking Maps we are also introducing reflect and evaluate sheets to support children to target their thinking.